lowRISC/opentitan/util/testplanner/README.md

 enough that they apply to more than one DUTs?
 We currently solve this by providing wildcards, which are single `lower_snake_case` strings within braces `'{..}'`.
-A substitution value (or list of values) for the wildcard string can be optionally provided in the DUT tesplan.
+A substitution value (or list of values) for the wildcard string can be optionally provided in the DUT testplan.
 Here's an example:

 ```hjson
 -------